waltribeiro/node-employee/README.md

 # employee-generator

-Created a Node.js program that generates an HTML page of employee summaries, profiles, and links
+Created a Node.js program that generates an HTML page of employee summaries, profiles, and links.

+[Click here](https://waltribeiro.github.io/node-employee/src/output/team) to view the actual document that was created.

 ## Technologies
 - JEST and Test Driven Development